paulvivier/status/README.md

 [ [Contact](http://www.vivier.net/contact) ] -
 [ [Blog](http://www.vivier.net/blog) ]

+## May 18, 2026 - Nerve-be-gone
+Had a root canal and renewed my driver's license.
+Painting on a white peonies.
+It's fairly complicated and many layers, so is taking patience.
+I think one of the hardest things to do while painting is to not do anything else.
+I totally want to vibe code and make some art on my "new" B&W Diebold TV.

 ## May 12, 2026 - Goodbye 55
 Working on a 4x3 tulip painting, may be close to finishing.
 Tore up kitchen ceiling (cracked plaster and drop-panel ceilings removed).
 Working on Hermes-Agent to get a agent-based workflow locally.
 Seems to be coming around.
 Painful tweaking though.
 Using Gemini to help advise and set up.
 As a test, I'm having it write a GPU temperature monitor that notifies me in Gnome when thresholds are high.